 It is Randy Travis singing and the words sound like his song, "A Point Of Light"

 Frank S. over 3 years ago from Waterloo, Il.

 Who sings this song?
 I love this song. : )

 Peggy W over 3 years ago from Belleville, IL

 This makes me say that it is always the parents who can teach their kids the best lessons in life.
 No doubt, I am what my father taught me.

-Jessie Labiste Jr. over 3 years ago from Iloilo, Philippines
+Jessie Labiste Jr. almost 4 years ago from Iloilo, Philippines

 This touching and moving ad is so powerful in its own way; I personally have a friend, aged in years, who thinks of others before himself.
 He demonstrates to myself and others, that we don't have to take credit for our actions if given freely from the heart...
 The accompanying song is truly outstanding!
 Thank you for reaching out to others, by teaching through example!!

-Deborah A. over 3 years ago from Ontario, Canada
+Deborah A. almost 4 years ago from Ontario, Canada